datahub-project/datahub/docs/quick-ingestion-guides/looker/overview.md

 :::

 ## Next Steps
-Continue to the [setup guide](setup.md), where we'll describe the prerequisites.
+Please continue to the [setup guide](setup.md), where we'll describe the prerequisites.

 ### Reference